ryo-iso/comicglass-php-mediaserver/README.md

 1. Set up Basic authentication user on web server (".htpasswd" on Apache)
 2. Rename ".htaccess.dist" to ".htaccess" and modify to add user.
-3. Force HTTP connection by hosting setting or uncomment the section in ".htaccess"
+3. Force HTTPS connection by hosting setting or uncomment the section in ".htaccess"

 ## Requirements